mongodb/mongo/src/mongo/db/auth/README.md

 Auth**orization** describes the set of access controls conferred by the system on a connected client.
-It naturally flows from Auth**entication**, as authenticated clients may be trusted with addition access, thus upon completing [authentication](#Authentication), a client's authorization tends to expand.
+It naturally flows from Auth**entication**, as authenticated clients may be trusted with additional access, thus upon completing [authentication](#Authentication), a client's authorization tends to expand.
 Similarly, upon logout a client's authorization tends to shrink.
 It is important to pay attention to the distinction between these two similar, closely related words.